cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 ### Reward to the Community Pool

-The community pool gets `communitytax * fees`, plus any remaining dust after validators get their rewards, which will always be rounded down to nearest integer value.
+The community pool gets `community_tax * fees`, plus any remaining dust after validators get their rewards, which will always be rounded down to nearest integer value.